What does a content strategist at Facebook say when asked about content strategy on Facebook?

-Your company’s voice & personality will emerge as you use your brand attributes & list of always & nevers to guide the creation of your content.
+Your company’s voice & personality will emerge as you use your brand attributes and list of always & nevers to guide the creation of your content.

-If you can't think of anything, try to define the 3 most important things you'd like to communicate to customers -- your 3-part value-proposition.
+If you can't think of anything, try to define the 3 most important things you'd like to communicate to customers.

 Consider 4 questions when trying to understand your audience: